 Income protection is not complicated insurance.
 It is essential, though, that you use a broker that specialises in insurance for vets and understands the intricacies of the profession.
-It is vital that coverage is set up correctly at the beginning and the plan closely aligns to your professional day to day vet activities so a plan will payout when you need it most.
+It is vital that coverage is set up correctly at the beginning and the plan closely aligns with your professional day-to-day vet activities so a plan will payout when you need it most.

 There are several elements to a plan that you should be aware of: